twinspire/Core/README.md

 Alternatively, you can use `git clone` but you will have to setup a `haxelib dev` environment yourself.

+## How to Use Twinspire
+The [WIKI page](https://github.com/twinspire/Core/wiki) contains tutorials and information on how you can get started with using Twinspire.

 ## Features

 The following features in the Core library include: